victoriambachu09-coder/ICDFA-lab-assignments/README.md

 ## 1. Purpose

-The SSC exists because security decisions at GHC can't be made by one person in isolation.
-They affect developers, finance, compliance, HR — everyone.
-The SSC gives all those people a seat at the table so that when we make a security call, it's been looked at from every angle and everyone is on board with the outcome.

-It also gives us a proper place to resolve disputes — like the current password policy disagreement between Elena and John — rather than pushing everything up to Sarah.
+The SSC provides a forum where senior leaders from across GHC make security decisions together.
+It ensures that security policy is aligned with business needs, that conflicts between departments are resolved fairly, and that security investment is approved with full business context.

 ---

 ## 2. Scope

-The SSC handles:
+The SSC oversees:

-- Approving and updating security policies
+- Approval and review of security policies
-- Reviewing and prioritising the risk register
+- Review and prioritisation of the risk register
-- Resolving conflicts between security requirements and business operations
+- Resolution of conflicts between security and business operations
-- Approving the security budget within agreed limits
+- Approval of security budget requests
-- Overseeing the response to major incidents
+- Oversight of major incident responses
-- Reviewing security for new products, vendors, and acquisitions
+- Security review of new products, vendors, and acquisitions
-- Tracking progress on the security programme roadmap

 ---